Find Reliable Furnace Repair Technicians Near Me

 Limit Switch

 A safety device that prevents overheating if it gets too hot.
-A malfunctioning limit switch can cause the furnace to cycle on and off frequently or shut down completely.
+Check this switch if your furnace is shutting down frequently.

 Flame Sensor